matan287/entanglement-bot/README.md

 # entanglement-bot
 a bot that play entanglement game

-this is not my game.. the game is from https://www.pygame.org/project/2847/4595
+this is not my game.. the game is from https://github.com/dmbasso/entangled

-i've changed some things in the background of the game for the heuristics, and made a non-graphic version.
+i've changed some things in the background of the game for the heuristics.

 results- 10000 games run- average points- 431 points, best- 2952.